 Focus on infection vectors

-Like other malware, RAT is a threat only if installed and implemented on the target computer.
+Like other malware, Remote Access Trojan is a threat only if installed and implemented on the target computer.
 Using secure browsing, anti-phishing solutions, and constantly patching systems can minimize the likelihood of RAT.
-Overall, these actions are a good tone for improving security for any case, not only against remote access trojans.
+Overall, these actions are a good tone for improving security for any case, not only against Remote Access Trojans.

 Pay attention to abnormal behavior

 RATs are Trojans that may present themselves as legitimate applications but contain malicious features associated with the actual application.
-Tracking the application and system for abnormal behavior can help identify signs that might indicate a RAT.
+Tracking the application and system for abnormal behavior can help identify signs that might indicate a Remote Access Trojan.

 Monitoring network traffic

-An attacker uses RATs to control an infected computer over the network remotely.
+An attacker uses RATs to remotely control an infected computer over the network.
 Consequently, a RAT deployed on a local device communicates with a remote C&C server.
 Therefore, you should pay attention to unusual network traffic associated with such messages.
 In addition, it would be best to use tools such as web application firewalls to monitor and block C&C messages.

 Implement least privilege